zoepje/i-love-web/src/posts/Sprint-18.md

 ## 13 januarie 2025
 ### Clean code
-> Even bad code can be ...
+> Even bad code can function.
+But if code isn't clean, it can bring a development organization to its knees.
+> - Robert C. Martin

 Schrijven van clean code is wat je doet om jezelf professional te kunnen noemen.
 Code is clean als het gemakkelijk te begrijpen is door iedereen in het team.
 Begrijpelijk betekent: leesbaar, aanpasbaar, uitbreidbaar en onderhoudbaar.